jerry048/Dedicated-Seedbox/README.md

+# Status update
+Hey everyone, I'm sorry to say that I have to take a break from this project for a while.
+I've been swamped with other stuff, and I need some time to catch up.
+I hope to resume working on it around Christmas if everything goes well.

+Here are some of the things I want to work on when I come back (in order, or not):
+- Tidy up the code to be more maintainable
+- qBittorrent 4.6.0
+- BBR v3
+- Debian 12
+- Ubuntu support
+- ARM support

+Thanks for your support and understanding.
+See you soon!

 # Seedbox Installation Script
 [中文Readme](https://github.com/jerry048/Dedicated-Seedbox/blob/main/README-zh.md)
 ### !!!
 The script will create a new user account to contain the BitTorrent clients using the provided password.
 Please use a strong password